List of Downton Abbey characters: Mrs Beryl Patmore

 Similar to Carson, Mrs Patmore is also reluctant to accept the advent of new technology like mixers, toasters and refrigerators in the kitchen and described the sound of the ringing telephone as 'cries of a banshee', but she is enthusiastic about modern fashion and orders new clothing via mail.
 Mrs Patmore tries to hide her deteriorating eyesight but Lord Grantham decides to send her to Moorfields in London for treatment when she accidentally puts salt on the pudding instead of sugar.
 This eyesight problem is declared to be cataracts, the surgery for which is new and daunting to Mrs Patmore, but the operation is successful and she regains the full use of her eyesight.
 During her surgery, she is replaced by Isobel's cook, Mrs Bird, towards whom she is initially antagonistic to the point of instructing Daisy to ruin Mrs Bird's cooking.
 But later she becomes close with her, after Mrs Bird argues for the cooks to have access to the shelves and supplies of the kitchen, rather than the housekeeper Mrs Hughes.
 During the Great War she learns that her nephew Archibald "Archie" Philpotts deserted and was shot for cowardice at the front.
 Hence, she becomes sensitive and upset when confronted with the topic of war.

 She receives some money from a deceased family member, purchases a cottage in the nearby community of Haughton-le-Skerne and opens a bed and breakfast, hiring her niece to help her.
 At first, it is considered to be a "house of ill repute" (as her first customers turned out to be an adulterous couple), but with the aid of her employers, who take tea there (despite Carson's protests), that image is dispelled once and for all.
 She also begins to see Albert Mason, Daisy's father-in-law, and between the two of them, help Daisy to realise that no matter what happens with them, they will always be there for her, and that they love her very much.
 This helps Daisy drop any objections she has about their pairing.

 In the second film, Mrs Patmore develops a romantic relationship with Mr. Mason, who is later revealed to have moved into her residence.
 In the third film, she marries Mr. Mason & retires as cook and is succeeded by Daisy.

+The character of Mrs Patmore is heavily influenced from that of Mrs Bridges of Upstairs, Downstairs.